 - Never allow pets to sit on your lap or remain in the front seat while you drive.

 - Never allow pets to stick any portion of their bodies out the window.
-Although most dogs love to stick their heads out open windows, the wind can seriously irritate mucous membranes and blow pieces of grit or other debris into their eyes.
+Although most dogs love to stick their heads out open windows, the wind can irritate mucous membranes and blow pieces of grit or other debris into their eyes.
 Pets could also be seriously injured by objects as you drive down the road.